 Average Price for Scrapping a Water Heater

-The easiest way to dispose of an old water heater for scrap is to bring the entire unit to a scrap yard, but this will also result in the least amount of money.
+The easiest way to dispose of an old water heater for scrap is to bring the entire unit to a scrap yard, but this will also get you the least amount of money.
 When you bring a whole water heater into a scrap yard, you get the going rate for what is called light-iron, light-steel, shred, or mixed metal.
 The exact price you get for your water heater will depend on the current spot price of scrap metal and your location.

 How to Get a Better Price Scrapping a Water Heater